 - Are there exclusive caterers?

-- What are the choices, availability, costs per head for cocktails, heavy appetizers, etc.
+- What are the choices, availability, cost per head for cocktails, heavy appetizers, etc.?

 - Food and beverage minimums?